markekraus/PSRAW/docs/Module/Import-RedditOAuthToken.md

 ```

 ## DESCRIPTION
 Allows you to import a `RedditOAuthToken` object from an XML file that was previously exported via `Export-RedditOAuthToken` sets it as the session default OAuth Token.
-This allows you to share the same Reddit application between multiple scripts.
+This allows recall OAuth Tokens from previous sessions.
 This function is a wrapper for `Import-Clixml`.

 User Password, Client Secret, Access Token, and Refresh Token stored in the `RedditOAuthToken` object are stored as secure strings and are not visible as plaintext in the export file.
 This also means that a `RedditOAuthToken` object exported by one user cannot be imported by another user on the same computer nor can it be imported by the same user on a different computer.
 It can only be imported by the same user on the same computer.